MALAYSIA CENTRAL: The Leading Malaysia-Centric Info Portal & The Most Comprehensive Malaysian Search Directory

 Today, several supporting buildings and aviation facilities stand like empty monuments, a stark reminder of the aviation complex's sudden demise.
 Some buildings were converted and put to other use.
 The hugh MAS Cargo Complex became the Asia Pacific Auction Center and the Transmile Centre.
 Ironically, MAS relocated its head office to the neighbourhood after selling its downtown HQ Building, as part of its recuperation.
 A makeshift mamak stall can be seen at the road that once led to the (now flattened) Bunga Raya VIP lounge.

 A number of seafood restaurants used to operate next to the runway perimeter fence.
 Today, only a few survived.
 Restoran South Sea, BB Seafood Village, Lala Chong, Mama Chops Papa Grill (opposite Terminal 3) are the few remaining ones.
-The stretch leading to Sg Buloh is now populated by a motley parade of potong kereta shops, used-car lots and nurseries.
+The stretch leading to Sg Buloh is now populated by a motley parade of potong kereta shops, used-car lots and flower nurseries.

 Common sense and a Firefly finally landed on the airport on 29th October 2007.
 After ten year of languishing in the wilderness, Terminal 3 is slowly picking up the pieces.
 Will Subang Terminal 3 claim its place as the logical site for a full-fledge low-cost carrier terminal or will it be terminal terminated?